QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step12/README.md

 ## Overview

-This final step adds a mobile-friendly navigation pattern and encourages students to do a finishing pass on UX, error states, and guidance.
+Step 12 keeps the tutorial’s documentation in lockstep with the real `MainLayout.razor`.
+It highlights the production hamburger button, the animated mobile drawer, and the code-behind helpers that keep auth + navigation state in sync on phones.

 ## Files in This Folder

-- `Example.razor` — Tutorial page explaining mobile nav and polish tasks.
+- `Example.razor` — Tutorial content with the canonical layout snippets, live nav embed, and QA checklist.
-- `Example.razor.cs` — Code-behind for the tutorial page with progress tracking.
+- `Example.razor.cs` — Progress tracking + iframe refresh helper for the embedded nav preview.

 ## Routes